Living-Lytics/livinglytics-api/replit.md

 # Living Lytics API

 ## Overview
 Living Lytics API is a production-ready analytics engine and data integration platform built with FastAPI.
-It connects to a Supabase PostgreSQL database for robust data management, supporting data ingestion, aggregation for dashboards, and integrations with external services like GitHub and Google Analytics 4.
-The API powers analytics across various data sources, offering insights, reporting capabilities, and secure operations with CORS configuration and comprehensive logging.
+It connects to a Supabase PostgreSQL database for robust data management, supporting data ingestion, aggregation for dashboards, and integrations with external services like GitHub, Google Analytics 4, and Instagram.
+The API powers analytics across various data sources, offering insights, reporting capabilities, automatic token refresh for long-lived OAuth connections, and secure operations with CORS configuration and comprehensive logging.

 ## User Preferences
 - Using Supabase for PostgreSQL database (not Replit DB)